Blog

 Key takeaways

-- If you ever travel internationally, get Global Entry — it's only $15 more than PreCheck and includes it
+- If you ever travel internationally, get Global Entry — it includes TSA PreCheck for $35 more than PreCheck alone

 - If your travel card (Chase Sapphire Reserve, Amex Platinum) reimburses the fee, the cost difference is irrelevant — always choose Global Entry